-By MATEUSZ PERKOWSKI Capital Press
+By MATEUSZ PERKOWSKI

-A wheat variety rendered mil-dew-resistant through the targeted "knockout" of a gene can be commer-cialized without clearing USDA regu-latory hurdles for biotech crops.
-The agency's Animal and Plant Health Inspection Service has found that the cultivar doesn't fall under its pursidiction for regulating genetically engineered crops, which is limited to possible plant pests and pathogens.
-While the wheat was developed with genetic elements from discontained in the crop and thus it's not subject to USDA's deregulatory process, which includes environaccording to APHIS.
+A wheat variety rendered mil-dew-resistant through the targeted 'knockout' of a gene can be commer-cialized without clearing USDA regu-latory hardles for biotech crops.
+The ngency's Animal and Plant Health Inspection Service has found that the cultivar doesn't fall under its gineered crups, where it is in the crop and thus it's wishle plant pests and pathogens.
+While the wheat was developed ith genetic elements from distributions which includes environment of the control of the crop and thus it's not subject to USDA's deregulatory process, which includes environment.